sandateodora20/Proiect-practic-TM/README.md

 ### Entry criteria:

-functional specifications defined
+  - functional specifications defined

-roles needed for the project are allocated
+  - roles needed for the project are allocated

-initial project risks were detected and mitigated
+  - initial project risks were detected and mitigated

+ Exit criteria:
+all test cases have been executed the number of unresolved bugs is insignificant or have low priority all resolved bugs have been re-tested and closed by QA team deadline was reached no detected major risks remained un-mitigated